Alireza-Sharifan/quadruped-sim-suite/README.md

 - All simulation assets are open-source or custom-built

-**Note:** This repository is intended for academic, research, and demonstration purposes only.
+**Note:** This repository highlights selected technical contributions.
-While the robot structure is inspired by commercial quadruped platforms (e.g., Unitree Go2), all components in this project are independently developed or sourced from open repositories.
+While the robot structure is inspired by commercial quadruped platforms (e.g., Unitree Go2), and some sensor configurations were based on typical specifications of commercial devices (e.g., Livox L1 LiDAR, Bosch BMI088 IMU), all components in this project are independently developed or sourced from open repositories.
 No proprietary assets were used.

 ---